Zeftax/izp_projekt_t9search/README.md

 	* Contact name 3
 	* <\n>
 	* Contact number 3
+* Maximum length of a line is 100 characters.
+Any characters after the 100 mark will be discarted and not searchable (or displayed).

 ## Query format
 * Please input your query using digits only.
 You can look for digits in number, or in name.